ember-learn/handbook/community-maintainers.md

 Community Maintainers are especially welcomed to our weekly team meetings, but not expected to attend every week.
 It is ok for participation to be cyclical.
 Responsibilities include:

 - Respond to contributions in a way that is kind and helpful.
-Contributors view maintainers as the face of Ember, regardless of your role or involvement.
+Contributors view maintainers as the face of Ember, regardless of your role or involvement
 - Follow the Ember Code of Conduct
 - Communicate with the core team point person about any big changes
 - Ask the core team for clarification whenever in doubt